How to watch the Georgia Senate runoff results

 Republicans are fighting hard to keep both seats.
 In November, Perdue led Ossoff by less than 100,000 votes, but Perdue failed to get 50% of the vote to avoid the runoff.

+The other race pits incumbent Republican Senator Kelly Loeffler against Democrat Raphael Warnock, the senior pastor at Atlanta's Ebenezer Baptist Church.

-The other race had several candidates, including two prominent Republicans, incumbent Senator Kelly Loeffler and Congressman Doug Collins, a favorite of President Trump's.
-Democrat Raphael Warnock won the most votes, but Loeffler and Collins combined won more votes than he did.
+Their race headed to a runoff after Loeffler and Congressman Doug Collins, a favorite of President Trump's, split the Republican vote in November.
+Warnock won the most votes of the three, but Loeffler and Collins combined won more votes than he did.

 President-elect Joe Biden will be in Atlanta on Monday, and Harris campaigned on Sunday.